-The first plan payment is due 30 days after the filing of the petition or conversion of the case.
-After the initial plan payment, regular payments must be received by the Trustee no later than the 20th day of each month.
+Plan payments shall begin the 20th day of the month following the filing of the petition or conversion of the case.
 Your case may be dismissed if all payments are not made timely.

 C. Prepayment of Plan Payments

 If your Plan payment is current, PLEASE do not prepay your next Plan Payment.